Wedding Flowers by the Seasons – 20 Types to Pick From

 These exotic blooms are abundant in spring but can still be available year-round.
 There is practically every orchid for every kind of bride because it is a famous wedding flower.

 Conveying meanings of luxury and nobility, especially the bluish-purple vanda, they come in almost all colors such as white, yellow, green, apricot, pale pink, dark pink, orange, red, and burgundy.
-[Read: How to differentiate wedding jitters from signs wanting to back out]
+[Read: Pre-wedding jitters: 40 cold feet signs you’re not really ready for marriage]

 Summer Flowers